Implications of a temperature-dependent magnetic anisotropy for superparamagnetic switching: Results and discussion

-The important consequences of a finite temperature window for the exponent of the fitted prefactor are illustrated in more detail in Fig.\ \ref{fig::f0exp}.
-We vary the position of the temperature window used for the fits and also the Curie temperature.
-In general, the regions for the optimal temperature $T^{\text{fit}}$ are confirmed.
-An almost temperature-independent magnetization yields a well fitting attempt frequency $f_0^{\text{fit}}\approx f_0=10^{9}$ s$^{-1}$.
-Everywhere else, it is significantly overestimated.
-What is more, the lower the Curie temperature is, the worse are the fitted results, which can be again traced back to the temperature dependence of $M(T)$.
+The important consequences of a finite temperature window chosen for the analysis for the exponent of the fitted prefactor are illustrated in more detail in Fig.\ \ref{fig::f0exp}.
+We vary the borders of the temperature window used for the fits and also the Curie temperature.
+In general, the regions for the optimal temperature $T^{\rm{fit}}$ are confirmed.
+An almost temperature-independent magnetization yields a well fitted attempt frequency $f_0^{\rm{fit}}\approx f_0=10^{9}$ s$^{-1}$.
+Everywhere else away from this optimal value, it is significantly overestimated.
+Moreover, the lower the Curie temperature is, the worse are the fitted results, which can be again traced back to the temperature dependence of $M(T)$.
 As the derivative $\partial_{\tilde T} M^2(\tilde T)$ with respect to $\tilde T=T/T_C$ remains constant for all $T_C$ for the three cases treated here, the derivative $\partial_T M^2(\tilde T)=T_C^{-1}\partial_{\tilde T} M^2(\tilde T)$ is proportional to the inverse Curie temperature.
 Thus, we find a larger deviation for a lower $T_C$.
-This is important, since superparamagnetic phenomena are typically investigated for very small samples where the Curie temperature may be notably smaller than in a bulk sample \cite{schneider1990curie}.
+This is important for the experimental analysis since superparamagnetic phenomena are typically investigated for very small samples where the Curie temperature may be notably smaller than in a bulk sample \cite{schneider1990curie}.